ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-trbl.md

 export KUBECONFIG=/opt/ocpinstall/auth/kubeconfig
 ```

-## Deleting Deployment
+## Deleting deployment
 {: #openshift-runbook-runbook-trbl-intro-del}

-If you encounter a problem with your Terraform deployment, you can destroy your deployment with the following command:
+If you encounter a problem with your Terraform deployment, you can delete your deployment with the following command:

 ```bash
 terraform destroy